agcom/numbers-puzzle/README.md

 # Numbers Puzzle

-Sliding numbers puzzle game in C, running on Windows cmd.exe.
+Sliding numbers puzzle game in C, running on terminal.

 This game was my midterm project for the **computer fundamentals and programming** university course, originally made in **late 2018**.